peteroupc/peteroupc.github.io/graphics.md

 - home computers released before 1995,
 - game consoles (handheld and for TVs) released before 2000,
 - arcade machines with similar performance to machines described earlier, and
-- the Game Boy Advance, Nintendo DS, and Nintendo 3DS, all of which were released after 2000 but have relatively meager graphics capability.
+- the Game Boy Advance, Nintendo DS, and Nintendo 3DS, all of which were released after 2000 but have relatively meager graphics ability.

 In addition, video-game graphics for personal digital assistants, graphical calculators, and cellular phones (generally those released before 2007) are within the spirit of this specification, up to the performance of consumer PCs released before 2000.

-Some video game hardware from the late 1990s may have 3-D graphics capabilities exceeding what is "classic" here, such as Sega Model 3 (1996), Sega Naomi, or NVIDIA GeForce 256 (late 1999).
+Some video game hardware from the late 1990s may have 3-D graphics capabilities beyond what is "classic" here, such as Sega Model 3 (1996), Sega Naomi, or NVIDIA GeForce 256 (late 1999).

 In general, PC applications that feature classic graphics include:

-1. Windows games and screen savers written for DirectX versions earlier than 7 and using Direct3D or DirectDraw for graphics.
+1. Windows applications written for DirectX versions earlier than 7 and using Direct3D or DirectDraw for graphics.
-2. Windows games and screen savers using GDI or [**WinG**](https://www.pcgamingwiki.com/wiki/List_of_WinG_games) for graphics and supporting Windows 98 or earlier.
+2. Windows games using GDI or [**WinG**](https://www.pcgamingwiki.com/wiki/List_of_WinG_games) for graphics and supporting Windows 98 or earlier.
 Examples are  _Chip's Challenge_ for Windows (1992) and Brian Goble's _The Adventures of MicroMan_ (1993).
 3. Games for MS-DOS or PC-9801 that were published before 2000.
 Examples are _Quake_ (1996), _WarCraft_ (1994), and the first titles of the Touhou Project series (1997-1998).
 4. Games using an OpenGL version earlier than 1.2 for graphics.
 5. So-called "multimedia titles" from the 1990s, or applications resembling interactive versions of books (generally reference and other nonfiction works), complete with sound, animation, and video.
 See the _Authoring Guide_ that came with Microsoft's Multimedia Development Kit.